Vegas Puts a Rink on It for the Winter

 “As we approach our one-year anniversary on December 13, the unveiling of our Winter Wonderland makes this holiday season even more special,” Maurice Wooden, the resort’s president, said in a press release.
 “We are grateful for the Las Vegas community embracing us in our first year, and we can’t wait to celebrate with our guests as they discover all of the magic, the joy, and the unforgettable surprises we have in store.”

-The Fontainebleau’s rink, measuring 8,000 square feet, be open daily for $25 per person, although casino rewards members can waive the admission fee for up to six guests.
+The Fontainebleau’s rink, measuring 8,000 square feet, will be open daily for $25 per person, although casino rewards members can waive the admission fee for up to six guests.
 Skate fees, including rentals, range between $25 and $35.

-Tickets go on sale starting Oct.
-18.
+Tickets go on sale starting October 18.

 Icy Move

-Although we can’t say for sure, there’s pretty much no way the Fontainebleau didn’t steal this idea from the Cosmopolitan, which has been converting its Boulevard Pool — on the fourth floor of its Boulevard Tower — into a frozen wonderland since Winter 2011.
+Although we can’t say for sure, there’s pretty much no way the Fontainebleau didn’t steal this idea from the Cosmopolitan, which has been converting its Boulevard Pool on the fourth floor of its Boulevard Tower into a frozen wonderland since Winter 2011.

 The Boulevard skating rink erected atop the Cosmopolitan’s pool every winter measures 4,200 square feet.
 (Image: tripadvisor.com)

-However Fontainebleau’s rink does have about twice the Cosmo rink’s square footage, and they beat the MGM property to its announcement.
+However, Fontainebleau’s rink does have about twice the Cosmo rink’s square footage, and they beat the MGM property to its announcement.

 Flipper’s Roller Boogie Palace will lay down a temporary polyurethane floor over 3,250 square feet of Tao Beach at the Venetian, then lay down that boogie and play that funky music ‘til you die.
 (Image: Tao Group Hospitality)

-The Cosmopolitan ice rink usually runs mid-November through the first week of January, from the afternoon through midnight.
+The Cosmopolitan ice rink usually runs from mid-November through the first week of January, from the afternoon through midnight.
 No pricing or reservation details are available yet.

-Finally, as we reported last month, the Venetian is also winterizing one of its pools with a rink — of a different kind.
+Finally, as we reported last month, the Venetian is also winterizing one of its pools with a rink of a different kind.

 The pool at Tao Beach Dayclub will become Flipper’s at Tao Beach, a disco roller rink courtesy of part-owner Usher.